 By the end of the 1970s, the WASPs were finally granted veteran status.
 However, they faced pushback from Veterans Affairs Chief Benefits Director Dorothy Starbuck and were unceremoniously ignored by the military and media.
-It wasn’t until 2009 when the women of WASPs were invited to Washington DC and awarded Congressional Gold Medals by President Barack Obama.
+It wasn’t until 2009 that the women of the WASPs were invited to Washington D.C. and awarded Congressional Gold Medals by President Barack Obama.
 Sadly, 65 years after disbandment, less than 300 women were still alive to receive the award themselves.

 Get The Tempest in your inbox.
 Read more exclusives like this in our weekly newsletter!